garrandall/popular-music-data/tracks/bop-gun--one-nation--ice-cube-george-clinton.md

 (Ready or not, here we come
 Getting down on the one which we believe in)
 One nation under a groove
 (Here is my chance to dance my wayyy)
-Gettin down just for the funk of it (One Nationnnn) One nation and we're on the move
+Gettin down just for the funk of it (One Nation)
+One nation and we're on the move
 (Get it on my good foot, good gawd)
 Nothin can stop us now
 (Ha ha ha ha ha haeeee)
 One nation under a groove
 Gettin down just for the funk of it
 One nation and we're on the move
 Nothin can stop us now
 (Now I want everybody to put together this time ... hit me!)
 One nation under a groove
 (Can I get it on my good foot)
 Gettin down just for the funk of it
 (Bout time I got down one time)
 One nation and we're on the move
 Nothin can stop us now
 (Uh huh, uh huh, one nation)
 One nation under a groove
 (Can I get it on my good foot)
 Gettin down just for the funk of it
 (Bout time I got down one time)